Battle of Tamarón

 Ferdinand I bearing the sword, from a twelfth-century Leonese cartulary called the Tumbo A.

 The Battle of Tamarón took place on 4 September 1037 between Ferdinand, Count of Castile, and Vermudo III, King of León.
-Ferdinand, who had married Vermudo's sister Sancha, defeated and killed his brother-in-law near Tamarón, Spain, after a brief war.
-As a result, Ferdinand succeeded Vermudo on the throne.
+Ferdinand, who had married Bermudo's sister Sancha, defeated and killed his brother-in-law near Tamarón, Spain, after a brief war.
+As a result, Ferdinand succeeded Bermudo on the throne.

 Ferdinand's father, Sancho the Great, who was jure uxoris Count of Castile, had entrusted his son with the county as early as 1029.
-In 1034 he had conquered the imperial city of León and forced Vermudo to take refuge in remote Galicia.
-After Sancho died in 1035 Vermudo returned to León and launched a war for control of the Tierra de Campos, the territory between the Cea and Pisuerga rivers, long disputed with Castile (which was nominally a Leonese vassal).
+In 1034 he had conquered the imperial city of León and forced Bermudo to take refuge in remote Galicia.
+After Sancho died in 1035 Bermudo returned to León and launched a war for control of the Tierra de Campos, the territory between the Cea and Pisuerga rivers, long disputed with Castile (which was nominally a Leonese vassal).
 The dispute dates back to the tenth century.
 Under Sancho the Great the region had been united to Castile, and Ferdinand considered it as his wife's dowry.
 Recently, Gonzalo Martínez Díez has disputed this thesis, first enunciated by the Historia silense in the 1110s.
 He finds no evidence of any discord between Castile and León in the years 1035–7, and the lands between the Cea and Pisuerga, controlled by his father, do not seem to have been controlled by Ferdinand.